Mrs. G. Goes to College: Synopsis

 The plot centers on Sarah Green, a widow in her early sixties, who decides to acquire higher education, matriculates in her hometown college and interacts with, among others, her Cambridge University exchange professor (Cedric Hardwicke) and next-door neighbor George Howell (Paul Smith), a character analogous to Smith's Roy Norris from Fibber McGee and Molly, complete with a no-nonsense wife (Aneta Corsaut).

 The series aired during the 9:30 Eastern slot on Wednesdays, under the sponsorship of General Foods, following CBS's Checkmate.
 Mrs. G. Goes to College aired during the second half of ABC's Hawaiian Eye and NBC's Perry Como's Kraft Music Hall.
 Nielsen ratings were mediocre.
 After thirteen episodes, a midseason move from Wednesday to Thursday night, along with a title change designed to emphasize Berg's name, The Gertrude Berg Show, did not improve the Nielsen ratings for the remaining thirteen episodes.
 CBS abruptly cancelled the series in April 1962 without showing any repeats.

-Beginning on March 2017, the series was shown on get TV.
+Beginning in March 2017, the series was shown on get TV.
 From April 2018, the show was aired in the UK on Talking Pictures TV.